 Honeycode users can have the ability to request access to apps when the app link is shared with them.
 Workbook owners control who, if anyone, can request access on an app-by-app basis, plus they manage granting or denying requests for access.

-In My Drive, you can see all your workbooks and apps.
+In your Dashboard, you can see all your workbooks and apps.
 You can search by keyword and filter by asset type or access.

 What you can do in workbooks and apps depends on your access.
 We currently support three access levels for workbooks and apps:

 - App user

 Workbook owners and collaborators will have access to the workbook and all apps, while app users will only have access to the apps shared with them.
 If you create a workbook, we assign you workbook owner access by default.
 You can also give other teammates owner access, or change your own access level as well.

 - Create workbooks, invite new team members, and share the workbook or apps

 - Create and edit tables, apps, and automations in the workbook

 - Manage team member access levels to the workbook and apps